Schwangau's Landscape and Nature:

 The Romantic Road

-Running from the River Main to the Alps, it is Germany’s best known and most popular tourist route, famous for its medieval towns and the fairy-tale castle at Neuschwanstein: fascination and the sense of being transported back in time.
+Traveling from the River Main to the Alps, it's Germany's best known and most popular tourist routes, passing along famous medieval towns while savoring the beautiful landscapes.
+Schwangau is located right at the southern end of the Romantic Road.

 Schwangau is located right at the southern end of the "Romantic Road".